whitneyburton/portfolios/students/1710-front/natalie-montoya/template-markdown.md

 Advanced Beginner Can identify deltas in skill level and collaborate on methods whereby both pairs can share equitably in the workload.
 Can revisit the DTR to address changes that arise, and/or simply to keep one another reminded of the working plan.

 Proficient Can diplomatically handle issues that arise between the pair through respectful, focused, targeted feedback and implement changes to positively adapt the working relationship and keep the project on track.
 Can effectively implement tactics to support their partner’s learning and project goals, while also honoring their own personal learning and project goals, should the two be different or at different levels due to skill delta.

+(Feedback)

+Natalie is an amazing developer and did a great job on the project.
+I learned a lot from her and appreciate the effort she put into our project.
+Natalie did the heavy lifting on the JSON part for the project and did a wonderful job.
+Here are a few suggestions that could have made our project more successful. - Take the time to understand and develop suggestions with your partner.
+We could have tried multiple solutions for instance using strings and a conditional in the quality.
+It would have also helped my confidence to try it the other way.
+If we had tried both possible solutions we could have come to a better solution faster. -We could have looped each other in more when we ran into issues, together we could have tried to find a solution. for instance, on Thursday we were sitting next to each other while you were working on the search function and you said I need help and picked up your computer and left for help.
+It would have been great you turned to me.
+Then if I couldn't help we could go get help together so that I could have learned from the effort as well.
+Next time we work together, I feel that we can be a strong team.
+I think that I would be open to discussing any of these items further if necessary.

 #### 2DoBox